 This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.
 Many thanks for supporting this website!

 Somewhere along the way, my hair and skin care routine started to involve more and more products.
-Blame it on aging, the beauty industry, or….maybe…just…myself??…but now I seem unable to leave home without all of my hair products, moisturizers and creams.
+Blame it on aging, the beauty industry, or….maybe…just…myself??…but now I seem unable to leave home without all of my hair and makeup products, moisturizers and creams.

 Pro Travel Tip: These days, travel can be more uncertain than ever.
 Check for any COVID-related restrictions at your destination, and never travel without travel insurance!
 I recommend SafetyWing, because they have flexible + affordable insurance plans, and also cover COVID-related impacts on your trip (not all companies do)!

 How to Pack Makeup For Travel

 If you’re overwhelmed trying to figure out how to pack your makeup for your next trip, I’ve got you covered!
 These tips will help make sure that you can pack all of the cosmetic products that you want to, while ensuring that you still pack light.

 Step 1: Pare Down Travel Makeup to Just the Essentials

 First, pare down your travel makeup to just the essentials.

 When it comes to travel, I recommend keeping your makeup look natural and simple.
 Use an eyeshadow palette that’s neutral, with colors that can be layered to create a more dramatic look for evening.

 One easy way to change your makeup look when traveling is by bringing two lip colors.
 Use a neutral for daytime, and a bold lip color for evening, or when you just want to keep it simple but make a statement.